Nevada residency for nomads: benefits and requirements

 • Visit a Nevada DMV office: Bring the required documents, including proof of Nevada residency.

-• Surrender California License: You must give up your current license.
+• Surrender California License: You must surrender your current license.

 • Fees: Be prepared to pay license and transfer fees.